5l1v3r1/Remedy-Application-Statistics/README.md

 - Forms and workflow should work in previous versions of Remedy.
 - These forms and workflow were designed for exclusive use in the Remedy Action Request System developed and maintained by BMC Software.
 - The Remedy IT Service Management workflow package is recommended but not required if working with solely custom workflow.
 - BMC Smart Reporting application is recommended but not required.
-However, customs forms and Flashboards will need to be created to display much of the data collected and already presented in BMC Smart Reporting views.
+However, customs forms and Flashboards will need to be created to display much of the data collected and already presented in BMC Smart Reporting.

 Installation:
 ----------------